elpatronaco/pccomponentes-buy-bot/readme.md

 npm install
 ```

 on the project folder.
 You need to edit the parameters in the index.ts file inside the src/ directory.
+You can set an array if you want to buy multiple items or only an item.
 Note that if you don't have a credit/debit card in your pccomponentes account you can add a card here so the bot will add it in the buying process, but it's not required.
 If you don't have a credit card in your account and you didn't provide one the bot will select bank transfer as default payment.

 ```javascript
 const card: ICard = {